erebelo/spring-mongodb-demo/README.md

 - HandlerMethodArgumentResolver has been used to get a header value and set it into a argument type from controller method
 - AbstractMongoEventListener has been used to persist a history data for each POST, UPDATE, and DELETE operations
 - AuditorAware has been used to insert the values for auditable attributes such as username, document version, and date of operations in the persisted document
 - Converter and ConverterFactory have been used to convert the enum type to an object in the document before persisting and the document to an enum type after fetching the data
+- ConstraintValidator has been used to validate some request fields and its business rules by declaring an annotation in the request class

 ----------